sauln/scipy-2019/slides.md

     - Small amounts of interoperability.

 - After Scikit-TDA
-    - Lots of different tools + 1 more.
+    - Lots of different tools + 1.

 - Our objectives
     - Curate implementations rather than building new ones.